Antonwiklund/2dv610---Software-Testing/GameOfCraps/src/ReadMe.txt

 #Provide functionality for croupier to hack the game.
 The croupier pre-sets the values the dices will get.
 #Hackers enter system to make use of weak points.
 Steals the awards, and afterwards freezes the system for 10 seconds to get away.
 #Police chase hackers, player gets choice to roll dice and guess number.
 If correct number is guessed, hackers are caught and awards returned.
 If wrong system.exit().
-#Harden the system-flaw that allows robbing to occur.
+#Harden the system-flaw that allows hack to occur.
 Stop bufferoverflow from being possible.
 #If player is of age 100+ and wins three times in a row, has heartattack and dies, and is removed from game.